pantheon-systems/documentation/source/_docs/domains.md

     ![DNS Values for new domain](/source/docs/assets/images/dashboard/domain-added.png)

 3. Add the values to your DNS management service.
-If you need help, see our [DNS](/docs/dns/) help doc.
+For more details, see [Introduction to Domain Name Services](/docs/dns/).

 ## Primary Domain
 Pantheon uses the term **primary domain** to refer to a single domain used to serve all traffic from a site.
 For example, configuring `www.example.com` as the primary domain means that requests to `example.com` (or any other domain connected to the environment) all get redirected to `www.example.com`.